Crime in New York City: Bill Bratton

 Bill Bratton became the chief of the New York City Transit Police in 1990.
 In 1991 the Transit Police gained national accreditation under Bratton.
 The department became one of only 175 law-enforcement agencies in the country and only the second in New York State to achieve that distinction.
 The following year it was also accredited by the State of New York, and by 1994, there were almost 4,500 uniformed and civilian members of the department, making it the sixth largest police force in the United States.
 Bratton had left the NYC Transit Police returning to Boston in 1992 to head the Boston Police Department, one of his long-time ambitions.
 In 1994, Bratton was appointed the 38th Commissioner of the NYPD by Mayor Rudolph W. Giuliani.
 He cooperated with Giuliani in putting the broken windows theory into practice.
 He had success in this position and introduced the CompStat system of tracking crimes, which proved successful in reducing crime in New York City and is still in use today.
 A new tax surcharge enabled the training and deployment of around 5,000 new better-educated police officers, police decision-making was devolved to precinct level, and a backlog of 50,000 unserved warrants was cleared.
 Bratton resigned in 1996.

 On December 5, 2013, New York City mayor-elect Bill de Blasio named Bratton as New York City's new Police Commissioner to replace Raymond Kelly after de Blasio's swearing-in on January 1, 2014.
 The New York Times reported that at Bratton's swearing-in on January 2, 2014, the new Police Commissioner praised his predecessor Raymond Kelly, but also signaled his intention to strike a more conciliatory tone with ordinary New Yorkers who had become disillusioned with policing in the city: "We will all work hard to identify why is it that so many in this city do not feel good about this department that has done so much to make them safe — what has it been about our activities that have made so many alienated?".

-James P. O'Neill

-On August 2, 2016, James P. O'Neill was appointed Police Commissioner of New York City by Mayor Bill de Blasio, effective September 2016.
-He announced his retirement on November 4, 2019.

-Dermot Shea

-On December 1, 2019 Dermot Shea was appointed Police Commissioner of New York City by Mayor Bill de Blasio, this was effective the following day when he was sworn in.
+Howard Safir

+Howard Safir became Police Commissioner in April 1996 after the first resignation of William Bratton.
+Safir continued Bratton's crime-cutting initiatives and policies, and implemented his own initiative, Courtesy, Professionalism and Respect that has been plastered on every police car in NYC since 1997.
+Safir left office in August 2000, replaced by Bernard Kerik.